Learn environmental science, explore and conserve our world with an Environmental Studies degree

-The Environmental Studies major incorporates the conceptual focus areas of ecology, natural history, environmental economics, environmental law and policy, sustainability, and creation care into a curriculum that addresses current trends in research, public interest, and employment growth.
-In addition to exploring scientific theory and practice, knowledge of the natural world, and legal issues, the Environmental Studies curriculum will integrate the creation care elements of stewardship, ethics, and wilderness spirituality into the existing environmental dialogue.
+You love the outdoors.
+There's something about being in nature that makes you come alive.
+As an Environmental Studies major, you'll learn about ecology, natural history, environmental economics, environmental law and policy, sustainability, and creation care within the context of current trends in research, public interest, and employment growth.
+In addition to exploring scientific theory and practice, knowledge of the natural world, and legal issues, the Environmental Studies curriculum integrates the creation care elements of stewardship, ethics, and wilderness spirituality into the existing environmental dialogue.

-As an Environmental Studies major, you will spend a considerable amount of time, both in the classroom and outdoors, exploring the ecological processes that govern life on Earth, learning to identify plants and animals in the field, gaining expertise with field methods and GIS mapping techniques, discussing the economic, legal, and sociological aspects of environmental issues, examining various aspects of sustainability, and helping others realize the practical and spiritual importance of caring for the natural world.
+Environmental Studies majors spend a considerable amount of time both in the classroom and outdoors, exploring the ecological processes that govern life on Earth, learning to identify plants and animals in the field, gaining expertise with field methods and GIS mapping techniques, discussing the economic, legal, and sociological aspects of environmental issues, examining various aspects of sustainability, and helping others realize the practical and spiritual importance of caring for the natural world.